Dionisiy/CA/README.md

 </video>
 ```

-This example plays a sample video, with playback controls, from the Theora web site.
+This example plays a sample video, with playback controls.